Ernemann Kino II

 c.
 1904 Ernemann Kino II

-A few years earlier a small company in Dresden invented very similar models and coined the Kino name.
-It was entrepreneur and inventor Fridolin Kretzschmar who created and sold a 17.5mm film system, the Kretzschmar Kinematograph starting in 1902.
+A few years earlier a small company in Dresden invented what appears to be nearly identical models and coined the Kino name.
+It was entrepreneur and inventor Fridolin Kretzschmar who created and sold this 17.5mm film system.
+His Kretzschmar Kinematograph was first introduced to the public starting in 1902, a full year before Ernemann.

-In 1903 Kretzchmar followed up with an improved model of the Kretzschmar-Kinematograph, which was equivalent to the ‘Kino II’.
-Ernemann launched the Kino II in 1904, and although they were essentially the same cameras, Kretzschmar intended his cameras for a more prosumer market rather than home entertainment.
+In 1903 Kretzchmar followed up with an improved model of the Kretzschmar-Kinematograph, which was again copied by Ernemann with their ‘Kino II’.
+Ernemann launched the improved Kino II a few years later with the introduction of its ‘1906 Model’, and although they were essentially the same cameras, Kretzschmar intended his cameras for a more prosumer and professional market rather than home entertainment.
 Both Kretzschmar machines were sold with a lamphouse to convert the camera into a projector and a printing box to produce positive film in a reversal process, as were the Ernemann models.

 We dont know for sure exactly how Ernemann came to produce nearly identical models of the two Kretzschmar cameras, the most likely reason is that the patients were purchased from Kretzschmar prior to shutting down opeartions.
 But this won’t be the last time Ernemann uses another makers designs.
-In 1917, they copied the design of a French camera from maker Andre Debrie.
-You can read about their Le Parvo here, or its clone, the Ernemann Kino Model E here.
+In 1917, they produced a copy of a French made camera from maker Andre Debrie.
+You can read about their Le Parvo, or its clone, the Ernemann Kino Model E.

 Kretzschmar Kinematograph